 Before you check Google flights for the best deals, remember that the cheapest budget airline flights sometimes leave very early in the morning and that could add significantly to your total travel cost.

 If you need to be at the airport two hours before your flight departs and that’s before you can catch a train to the airport, you might need to travel to the airport by taxi or private transfer or to stay at an airport hotel overnight.
 Alternatively, you might need to drive to the airport and pay for airport parking.

 That’s all going to add up, so it’s important to understand your total travel costs and how that fits your flights budget before you are lured in with a cheap headline flight price.

 Check the arrival airport

 Budget airline flights are cheap because they sometimes arrive at less well-known airports, and that can add to your costs when you arrive.

 For example, Ryanair and Wizzair flights to Paris arrive and depart at Paris Beauvais airport, however, this airport is located 80 km (53 miles) from Paris.
 An airport bus to central Paris will take you 75 minutes, compared to 40 minutes by taxi or 50 minutes by train if you arrive at Paris Charles de Gaulle airport on another flight.

 Get smart when you book your budget airline flights

 Low-cost airlines don’t fly operate every route all year round.
-From the UK, it’s easy to fly to European airports near ski resorts in the winter, but not at other times.
+From the UK, it’s easy to get cheap flights within Europe to airports near ski resorts in the winter, but not at other times.
 Likewise, there are multiple flights to European summer sun destinations during the spring/summer/autumn, but not in the winter.

-I like to fly “home” to Jersey several times a year to see family, but I can only fly from my nearest airport during the May to September period.
+I like to fly “home” to Jersey several times a year to see family, but I can only fly from my nearest airport from May to September.
 That means I need to get smart to see which other airports offer the best total trip cost, with travel to the airport factored into the cost!

 Get the app